Information from the Attorney General's website:

 - Ask the celebrant to supply you with a letter saying they have received a Notice of Intended Marriage from you and are willing to conduct your marriage ceremony on the date and time nominated, provided the approval for shortening of time is granted.

-- Go to a Prescribed Authority to request a Shortening and take the Notice of Intended Marriage with you so that it can be signed by the Prescribed Authority.
+- Go to a Prescribed Authority to request a Shortening - take the letter from the celebrant and the Notice of Intended Marriage with you, so that the Notice can be signed as approved by the Prescribed Authority.
 You must return the signed Notice of Intended Marriage to your celebrant.

 - Make sure you take all documents that you would require to be married (birth certificates and/or passports, divorce papers) and documentary evidence to support your reason for shortening eg medical reports, employers evidence, wedding receipts